dingo-actual/infini-transformer/readme.md

   - `"rope_pose"`: RoPE with PoSE ([https://arxiv.org/abs/2309.10400](https://arxiv.org/abs/2309.10400))
   - `"yarn_pose"`: YaRN with PoSE ([https://arxiv.org/abs/2309.10400](https://arxiv.org/abs/2309.10400))
   - `"none"`: No positional embedding (default)

+- `init_state_learnable`: Whether the initial memory state and normalization vector are learnable parameters.
+(Default is False.)
+- `dropout`: The dropout rate to apply in the MLP.
+(Default is 0.0.)

 Example usage of the `InfiniTransformer` module is as follows: